Skip to content

 Two pitfalls — know them, avoid them

-Pitfall 1: Publishing AI translations blindly
+Pitfall 1: Publishing Shopyai translations blindly

 Especially with brand names, proper nouns, and culturally loaded terms (Eid, Nowruz, Sofreh, halal certifications).
-The AI sometimes replaces proper nouns or "translates" brand names.
+Shopyai sometimes replaces proper nouns or "translates" brand names.
 You don't need to read every text — fly through the top 20 products per language (5-10 minutes is enough).
 Fixing later costs more because SEO cache and email templates also have to be regenerated.

 Pitfall 2: Translating marketing slogans literally